Metawar (METAWAR) Price Down 0% Over Last 7 Days

-Metawar (METAWAR) traded flat against the U.S. dollar during the 24-hour period ending at 21:00 PM ET on October 9th.
-Metawar has a market capitalization of $32.35 million and $1.25 worth of Metawar was traded on exchanges in the last 24 hours.
-In the last seven days, Metawar has traded 0% lower against the U.S. dollar.
-One Metawar token can now be bought for about $0.0002 or 0.00000001 BTC on popular cryptocurrency exchanges.
+Metawar (METAWAR) traded flat against the U.S. dollar during the twenty-four hour period ending at 14:00 PM Eastern on October 15th.
+Metawar has a market capitalization of $32.35 million and $1.25 worth of Metawar was traded on exchanges in the last day.
+One Metawar token can now be purchased for about $0.0002 or 0.00000001 BTC on major cryptocurrency exchanges.
+During the last week, Metawar has traded down 0% against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.